Skip to content

 • Reduce the heat to low and carefully pour in the chile sauce, stirring to combine.
 Bring to a gentle simmer over medium-low heat and cook for 10–15 minutes, or until the sauce thickens and deepens in color.

 • Add the shredded beef and stir until evenly coated.
 Season with salt to taste and cook for 2–3 minutes, just until heated through.
-Remove from heat and let it cool slightly.
+Remove from heat and let it cool.

 Make the Masa